harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Providing a repo name creates a GitHub repo URL, So in this case we cannot use wildcard conditions.

-### How can we use the Github event type `X-GitHub-Event: pull_request_review?
+### How can we use the Github event type "X-GitHub-Event: pull_request_review"?

 You need to create a custom trigger to use the Github event type `X-GitHub-Event: pull_request_review.

-### How can one handle credentials rotation policies for AWS connectors that require access key id and secret access key without the usage of delegate ?
+### How can one handle credentials rotation policies for AWS connectors that require access key id and secret access key without the usage of delegate?

 While a functioning and stable delegate is imperative, it is advisable to prioritize its use.
 However, if there is a preference for connecting via platform, provided there is an external secrets manager in place and a streamlined process for automatic key updates within that system during rotations, integration through that avenue could be considered.
 **Note**
 - Continuous Delivery cannot use the Platform based auth for all the connectors because the deployment jobs run on the delegate.
 Things like GitHub are feasible, but AWS, GCP, and Azure are not really possible because the credential exchange happens on the delegate.

-### Does using organizational environments come with the same limitations observed at the organizational and account levels, particularly regarding the unavailability of the service metric page and rollback features ?
+### Does using organizational environments come with the same limitations observed at the organizational and account levels, particularly regarding the unavailability of the service metric page and rollback features?

 The service metrics page is not available for organizational/environment-level services.
 However, all other features are on par with project-level/ org-level services and environments without limitations.
-Please read more on CD Service monitoring in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments/).
+For more details, go to [Documentation](https://developer.harness.io/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments/).

-###  If the Delegate uses a KubeConfig if we are leveraging KubeCTL, where is the KubeConfig stored on the Delegate on using Terraform ?
+###  If the Delegate uses a KubeConfig if we are leveraging KubeCTL, where is the KubeConfig stored on the Delegate on using Terraform?

 One may use the command : `export KUBECONFIG=${HARNESS_KUBE_CONFIG_PATH}`.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/Harness-variables/#kubernetes-deployment-expressions)
+For more details, go to [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/Harness-variables/#kubernetes-deployment-expressions).

-### What is the recommended approach for implementing Terraform dynamic provisioning of infrastructure, specifically in relation to creating the Terraform file without the `kube_config` specification ?
+### What is the recommended approach for implementing Terraform dynamic provisioning of infrastructure, specifically in relation to creating the Terraform file without the kube_config specification?

 The recommended approach for utilizing Terraform dynamic provisioning of infrastructure involves creating the Terraform file without including the `kube_config` specification.
 This practice ensures a more effective implementation of Terraform for dynamic infrastructure provisioning.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/Harness-variables/#kubernetes-deployment-expressions)
+For more details, go to [Documentation](https://developer.harness.io/docs/platform/variables-and-expressions/Harness-variables/#kubernetes-deployment-expressions).

-### Why does the trigger execution details API sometimes return a 400 error after initiating a pipeline, and what's the recommended time gap for reliable execution between these API calls ?
+### Why does the trigger execution details API sometimes return a 400 error after initiating a pipeline, and what's the recommended time gap for reliable execution between these API calls?

 In the existing process, we await the initiation of the actual pipeline execution.
 Upon selecting "run pipeline," pre-run checks are performed, followed by the creation of a plan for pipeline execution.
 The data is returned to trigger only after the execution plan is established.
 Harness is considering optimizing this process soon by transitioning the execution API flow to an asynchronous model to enhance efficiency.

-### What is the cutover strategy for canaries when the labels are immutable and the deployment pre-exists ?
+### What is the cutover strategy for canaries when the labels are immutable and the deployment pre-exists?

 Please follow below mentioned steps as a work around:
 - deploy same version using Canary with name: `<name>-temp`